Generalized Wardrop Equilibrium for Charging Station Selection and Route Choice of Electric Vehicles in Joint Power Distribution and Transportation Networks: Decentralized Game-Theoretical Analysis

 {The learning step size $\tau_{i}$ is set independently and locally by each entity in the Algorithm \ref{algorithm}.
 Each EV updates its strategy using the gradient of its cost function based on the most recent common information provided by the aggregators and then projects its strategy onto its feasible local set using the proximal operator.
 Then, the DSO collects electrical demand data at distribution buses and updates the optimal power flow variables, including DLMPs, by projecting onto its feasible constraint, considering the deviation of load balance constraint and its operational costs, and updating the dual variables.
 Following that, the prices are broadcast to CSOs and EVs.
 Meanwhile, each CSO, along with the TNO collects the associated aggregative strategies, adjusts the tolls based on their capacity constraints, and broadcasts the shared data to the EVs.
-This process is repeated until an equilibrium point is reached.} In the following proposition, we prove the convergence of the algorithm \ref{algorithm} to a v-GWE of the game. \begin{proposition} Algorithm \ref{algorithm} converges to some solution of $\text{VI}(F,\mathcal{K})$. \end{proposition} \begin{IEEEproof} As we showed before, due to conditions held in lemma \ref{monotinicity}, proposition \ref{solution_game}, and theorem \ref{existence}, according to \cite[Algorithm 5]{14} if the positive step-sizes $\tau_{i}$, $\tau_{0}$, and $\mu$ are selected sufficiently small, and inertial parameter $\vartheta$ selected within $\vartheta\in [0,1/3)$ for each $i\in\mathcal{M}$, the algorithm \ref{algorithm} would globally converge some $\text{col}(x, \lambda)\in\text{SOL}(T,\mathcal{Z})$ \cite[Theorem 1]{14}. \end{IEEEproof} {{We should note that $\vartheta$ is the algorithm's inertial extrapolation step size, and while the terms multiplied by the inertial extrapolation component enhance the algorithm's convergence properties, it is not necessary for convergence and can be set to zero \cite[Theorem 1]{14}.
-Therefore, if the users agree on a common value of $\vartheta$, a faster convergence can be achieved."} }
+This process is repeated until an equilibrium point is reached.} In the following proposition, we prove the convergence of the algorithm \ref{algorithm} to a v-GWE of the game. \begin{proposition} Algorithm \ref{algorithm} converges to a solution of $\text{VI}(F,\mathcal{K})$. \end{proposition} \begin{IEEEproof} As we showed before, due to conditions held in lemma \ref{monotinicity}, proposition \ref{solution_game}, and theorem \ref{existence}, according to \cite[Algorithm 5]{14} if the positive step-sizes $\tau_{i}$, $\tau_{0}$, and $\mu$ are selected sufficiently small, and inertial parameter $\vartheta$ selected within $\vartheta\in [0,1/3)$ for each $i\in\mathcal{M}$, the algorithm \ref{algorithm} would globally converge to $\text{col}(x, \lambda)\in\text{SOL}(T,\mathcal{Z})$ \cite[Theorem 1]{14}. \end{IEEEproof}